 return float(updated_eta)

-if POLY_POWER == 'linear':
+if POLY_POWER == "linear":

-curPower = 1.0
+current_power = 1.0

-model = runModel()
+model = run_model()

 sgd = keras.optimizers.SGD(learning_rate=initial_learning_rate)